zsparal/api-documentation/source/orders/paypal-express-checkout-button.rst

    clicks the button.
 Make sure you set method to ``paypal`` so that the ``billingAddress`` field will not be required anymore.

+   .. note:: Once the order is created, the amount can not be changed.
+When calculating shipping costs and/or taxes, be
+             sure to include them when creating the order.

    .. warning:: The ``billingAddress`` stays required for every other method.
 If you set another
                 method, or no method at all, your request will result in an HTTP status code ``422 Unprocessable Entity``.